Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 that is the Holy Spirit's answer.
 You're not getting an answer because you don't have to do anything.
 Nothing's being asked of you.
 Go sit in the park and enjoy the weather.
 Let it go for that hour or that day!
-When it's time for the answer to be given, it will show up....
+When it's time for the answer to be given, it will show up&hellip;

-**** gap while the recording tape was changed ****
+**Note:** Gap in the recording while the tape was changed.
+{: .omit}

-… Well, what occurs in these gatherings is that there are many levels of communication going on at the same time.
+Well, what occurs in these gatherings is that there are many levels of communication going on at the same time.
 And some of you know what that's like.
-You hear me activating, blending with the mind of my brother - and I have become better and better at using all of the interesting mumble jumble inside this mind - to try to make some sense out of it all and use it for something of value.
+You hear me activating, blending with the mind of my brother &ndash; and I have become better and better at using all of the interesting mumble jumble inside this mind &ndash; to try to make some sense out of it all and use it for something of value.
 But at the same time, some of you know that you catch those little moments when you're like having your own conversation with me.
 Do you know that feeling?
 It's not your imagination.